arslancb/clipbucket/README.md

 </br>
 <a href="http://clip-bucket.com/index.php?mode=guides&action=list">View All Video Guides</a>

+!
+Notice : Now we face an error in 4.x versions when we want to create anything in Collections, Videos, Photos and somewhere else ... please be patient,  new updates are comming soon ... !

 # ClipBucket Themes
 ClipBucket comes with various themes to help you set a tone for your website according to your Niche.
 These themes include originals as well as clones of popular websites such as YouTube.